-This step in the Create a Personal Tax Organizer System Challenge is actually covered more in a separate week of this challenge, so I'll just reference it here now.
+This step is actually covered more in a separate week of this challenge, so I'll just reference it here now.

-In Week #44 of the 52 Week Organized Home Challenge I discussed creating a personal home inventory, giving steps for how to do it.
+In another week of the 52 Week Organized Home Challenge I discussed creating a personal home inventory, giving steps for how to do it.

 Basically, the idea is that you want to have proof of your large purchases, such as large appliances and electronics, etc. if a disaster occurs and you need to file a claim with your home or renters insurance company.
 Pictures and inventories of what you own help the insurance company, as well as seeing receipts of how much the items cost, when new (or new to you).

 Read the instructions from that challenge for more ideas on how to organize receipts such as these.
-Further, we'll touch again on many of these documents when we organize and store our home warranties in week #15 of the challenge.
+Further, we'll touch again on many of these documents when we organize and store our home warranties in a later challenge.

 You may want to consider scanning your receipts and documents and storing them electronically, at least for categories 2-4 of the receipts.
 This can be especially helpful for cheap items, printed from a receipt roll on a cash register, which seems to have the ink fade after a couple of months.

 If you are going to store receipts electronically make sure you only save the ones worth saving though, so you don't waste your valuable time scanning recipts you'll never reference again.
 That's why I don't recommend scanning receipts that fall into the first category of minor receipts, for example.